-INDEX and the INDEX COMBINE aren't the only hints you can use to instruct the optimizer to use an index.
-Oracle Database allows you to use a number of index-related hints, which are briefly described in the following sections.
-In addition to the hints discussed here, there are additional index-related hints such as the INDEX FFS hint, which tells the optimizer to perform a fast full index scan instead of a full table scan.
+INDEX and INDEX_COMBINE aren't the only hints to instruct the optimizer to use an index.
+The database allows you to use a number of index-related hints, which are briefly described in the following sections.

+In addition to the hints discussed here, there are additional index-related hints, such as the INDEX_FFS hint, which tells the optimizer to perform a fast full index scan instead of a full table scan.
 If an index contains all the columns necessary to satisfy a query, a fast full index scan is a good alternative to a full table scan.

 The fast full index scan needs to access just the index and not both the index and the table together, as is the case with a normal index range scan.
 The database scans the entire index using multiblock reads.
 In most cases, a fast full index scan runs faster than a full index scan because it can use multiblock I/O. You can also parallelize this type of scan just as a table scan.
-The INDEX FFS DESC hint instructs the optimizer to do the fast full scan in a descending order.
+The INDEX_FFS_DESC hint instructs the optimizer to do the fast full scan in descending order.

 Sometimes you may want to the optimizer to perform an index range scan (by specifying the INDEX hint), but it goes ahead and does a full scan.
-Oracle offers you the two hints INDEX RS ASC and INDEX RS DESC to explicitly direct the optimizer to perform an index range scan in the ascending or descending order.
+Oracle offers you the two hints-INDEX_RS_ASC and INDEX_RS_DESC-to explicitly direct the optimizer to perform an index range scan in ascending or descending order.
 The cost optimizer uses the value of the DB_FILE_MULTIBLOCK_READ_COUNT initialization parameter to determine the relative costs of full table scans and index fast full scans.
 A large value for this parameter can influence the optimizer to choose a full table scan in preference to an index scan.